Steven Craig guilty of Reservoir Dogs murder committed 21 years ago

 A man has been convicted of murdering his former partner who died 21 years after he doused her with petrol and set her on fire in an attack inspired by a scene in the film Reservoir Dogs.

-Steven Craig, 58, inflicted horrendous injuries to Jacqueline Kirk in a car park in Weston-super-Mare, Somerset, in April 1998.
+Steven Craig, 58, of York, inflicted horrendous injuries to Jacqueline Kirk in a car park in Weston-super-Mare, Somerset, in April 1998.

 Ms Kirk, a mother-of-two, was in hospital for nine months following the attack and suffered burns to 35 per cent of her body, requiring a tracheotomy and operations including skin grafts.